This item is 7 years and 7 months old; some content may no longer be current.

 Isotretinoin is an isomer of retinoic acid that has been used for the treatment of acne for over 30 years.1 Isotretinoin is recommended for patients with moderate acne that produces scarring or distress, or for acne that persists following other treatments.2

 Treatment with isotretinoin results in decreased sebum production.
-This reduces acne, prevents scarring and may lead to a better quality of life and improved mental health in some patients.2 Isotretinoin is subsidised subject to Special Authority approval; vocationally registered general practitioners or nurse practitioners working in a relevant scope of practice are able to prescribe provided they have up-to-date knowledge of the safety issues.
+This reduces acne, prevents scarring and may lead to a better quality of life and improved mental health in some patients.2 Isotretinoin is funded subject to Special Authority approval; vocationally registered general practitioners or nurse practitioners working in a relevant scope of practice are able to prescribe provided they have up-to-date knowledge of the safety issues.

 Contraindications and cautions for isotretinoin use